 Beggarticks: Sun-Needle Medicine for Skin, Sugar & Spirit

-Beggarticks (Bidens spp.)—better known as Spanish needles or black-jack—cling to clothing with their twin-barbed seeds, as if insisting that the medicine travel home with you.
+Beggarticks —better known as Spanish needles or black-jacks—cling to clothing with their twin-barbed seeds, as if insisting that the medicine travel home with you.
 In Indigenous systems throughout the Americas and Africa, these “sun-needles” are gathered for wound dressings, fever teas, postpartum soups, and bitters that “sweeten the blood.”
-Modern laboratory work confirms many of those folk observations: leaf and stem extracts speed wound closure, lower blood glucose, calm inflammatory cytokines, and supply a wealth of provitamin A and vitamin K.¹²³⁴⁵

 From Harvest to Healing: Making a Wound Salve